Regardless of the medium, a business’s approach for increasing their customer engagement, as well as prospects, should always be strategic.

 According to Hubspot – photos on Facebook generate 53% more “likes” than the average post.
 We’ve found that our audiences love visuals like pictures and infographics that have a “Pinterest-like” feel to them.

 Ultimately, great content topics are often found at the intersection of a business’ expertise and its audience’s core interests and needs.
+Quality content is the key to unlocking an improved level of customer engagement.
 We hope these tips help your business navigate through some of the ins and outs of social media.